Thursday, June 21, 2012

 ...and you know it's hardware-related:

-1. Go into Settings –> General –> and tap Passcode Lock and set up a passcode on your iPhone.
+From these kind folks.The following workaround makes the iPhone quite usable until you find the time to get it fixed.1.
+Go into Settings –> General –> and tap Passcode Lock and set up a passcode on your iPhone.

 2. When you are in an app and you want to back out just press your power button twice –> slide to unlock